surniaulula/wpsso-rest-api/readme.txt

 Tested Up To: 5.8
 Stable Tag: 2.8.1

-Enhances the WordPress REST API post, term, and user query results with an array of meta tags and Schema JSON-LD markup.
+Extends the WordPress REST API post, term, and user query results with an array of meta tags and Schema JSON-LD markup.

 == Description ==